Lithuania at the 2026 Winter Olympics

-Lithuania will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+Lithuania competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
 Lithuania's involvement in the Winter Olympics dates back to 1928, with intermittent participation over the decades.
 Despite a strong tradition in summer sports, the nation has yet to secure its first Winter Olympic medal.

+Figure skaters Saulius Ambrulevičius and Allison Reed were the country's flagbearer during the opening ceremony.
+Meanwhile, Modestas Vaičiulis and Meda Variakojytė were the country's flagbearer during the closing ceremony.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.